Experimental Realization of Thermal Reservoirs with Tunable Temperature in a Trapped-Ion Spin-Boson Simulator

-\emph{Outlook} -- In this work, we introduce a versatile and scalable method for engineering finite-temperature reservoirs for trapped-ion motion by balancing controlled heating induced by tailored broadcast electric-field noise with continuous resolved-sideband laser cooling.
-We experimentally demonstrate independent control over both bath temperatures and equilibration rates.
 Applying this method to a dual-species trapped-ion setup, we realize charge-transfer dynamics across distinct thermal environments, gaining clearer insight into the role of temperature in the charge-transfer process in the strongly adiabatic regime.
 We observe that the temperature-induced distribution of excitation population across the mixed potential-energy landscape strongly shapes how the transfer-rate spectrum varies with the donor-acceptor energy gap.
 We also investigate local-temperature effects in two-mode, vibrationally assisted exciton transfer and find that local temperature can activate otherwise suppressed transfer pathways via constructive interference.
+These results confirm the role of temperature in LVC models and showcase our ability to tune the reservoir temperature in these open systems.
+This constitutes an important extension of previous trapped-ion LVC studies, which were restricted to either near-zero-temperature \cite{so2024electrontransfer,so2025multimode} or effectively infinite-temperature conditions \cite{sun2025quantum,navickas2025chemical}.